BoevaLab/CRCPolyp/FinalCode/notebooks/README.md

 - fig_dir = pl.Path("/add/path/here/"); where the figures will be automatically saved
 - base_dir = pl.Path("/add/path/here/"); the folder where the processed DNAmeth data for SWEPIC1/2 (see 0.
 Download the data) is stored
-- base_dir4 = pl.Path("/add/path/here/"); the folder where the processed DNAmeth data for SWEPIC3 (see 0.
-Download the data) is stored.
 - data_dir = pl.Path("/add/path/here/"); the folder where the clinical and auxiliary data (see 0.
 Download the data) is stored.
+- gencode_path = pl.Path("/add/path/here/"); this is the gencode annotation, v37, that can be downloaded from [here](https://www.gencodegenes.org/human/release_44lift37.html)
-- gex_dir = pl.Path("/add/path/here"); the folder where the data from GSE76987 (see 0.
-Download the data) is stored.
+- processed_rna_path = pl.Path("/add/path/here/"); this is the path to the directory where the processed files from Salmon are saved after following instructions from 0.
+Clone the repository and download/process the data.
-- resdir = pl.Path("/add/path/here"); the folder where the results of the analysis will be saved.